wllm-rbnt/hack-lu-website/sponsoring/index.md

 All sponsoring prices mentioned exclude VAT.
 VAT may apply depending on your country.

+### Additional Sponsoring Packages for the Cybersecurity Week Gala and Awards Night

+#### Cybersecurity Week Gala and Awards Nights - Only

+- Package content: logos on printed matters during the CSWL Gala & Awards Night (24 OCT 2024), digital visibility accross all CSWL/CYBERSECURITY Luxembourg channels (cswl.lu, cybersecurity.lu, CyberAware Newsletter, social media), 6 free entrances to the CSWL Gala & Awards Night (24 OCT 2024) (increased visibility at 2 key information security community events in Luxembourg).
+The sponsoring package is 5000 Euro.

+#### Cybersecurity Week Gala and Awards Nights - in addition to a hack.lu sponsoring package

+- Package content: chosen hack.lu sponsor package + CSWL Gala & Awards Night package advantage = increased visibility at 2 key information security community events in Luxembourg.
+The sponsoring package is 2500 Euro in addition to the hack.lu sponsoring package.

 # Contact

 Contact us at info(AT)hack(DOT)lu if you want to sponsor [hack.lu](https://hack.lu)